mudrii/.files/README.md

 * git completion
 * aliases for docker as packet management for terraform, packer, gcloud kubectl, helm etc.
 * vim config
-* colore schima for vim monokai
+* color schema for vim monokai
-* color schima for less and cat using pigmeentize
+* color schema for less and cat using pigmeentize
 * tmux config
 * etc.